keiya01/react-performance-testing/README.md

 ## API

-If you use the API with large component, component's performance might be **down** because we monkey patches React.
+If you use the API with a large component, the component's performance might be **worse** because we monkey patches React.
-Therefore, you should use API with **components that has one feature** like `List`, `Modal` etc.
+Therefore, you should use API with **components that have one feature** like `List`, `Modal` etc.

 ### perf

-`perf` method observe your component.
+`perf` method observes your component.
 So you can get `renderCount` to count the number of renders and `renderTime` to measure render time.

 ```js
 const { renderCount, renderTime } = perf(React);
 ```

-Note that You need to invoke `perf` method before `render` method is invoked.
-Additionally, You need to pass `React` to `perf` method.
+Note that You need to invoke the `perf` method before the `render` method is invoked.
+Additionally, You need to pass `React` to the `perf` method.
 This is because we are monkey patching `React`.

 #### renderCount

-`renderCount` has number of re-render in some component.
+`renderCount` has several re-render in some component.
 You can get the number of renders like bellow.

 ```jsx
 const Component = () => <p>test</p>;